 Want an ice-breaker?
 Need a way to liven things up very quickly?
 Want to get the entire class engaged?
-Try these easy uses of polling:
+Try these uses of classroom polling:

 To summarize, the steps for this fun exercise is: